dp787/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 Dependencies: Secure funding for the project; Attract a significant user base to the website; Website hosting and server infrastructure must be in place

-Risks: User feedback may be overwhelming or conflicting, making it difficult to prioritize and implement changes; The market for fitness tracking websites may become saturated, making it difficult to stand out and attract a significant user base.
+Risks: User feedback may be overwhelming or conflicting, making it difficult to prioritize and implement changes; The market for fitness tracking websites may become saturated, making it difficult to stand out and attract a significant user base; Technical Issues, causing the users to receive false feedback

 Estimated Effort: 14 Days